binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 408 Compromise Offers and Negotiations

-Evidence is **not admissible** to prove or disprove the validity or amount of a disputed claim or to impeach by a prior inconsistent statement or a contradiction if it is evidence of (1) furnishing, promising, offering, accepting, promising to accept, or offering to accept a consideration to settle a claim; **and** (2) conduct or statements made during negotiations about the claim.

-**Rule 408** promotes the socially valuable activity of settling disputes by protecting conduct or statements made in compromise negotiations regarding a claim that was disputed as to validity or amount.
-This rule is designed to encourage settlements by fostering free and full discussion of the issues and ensure that parties are not inhibited from making offers or statements while negotiating a settlement.
-Litigation does not need to have commenced for Rule 408 to apply, but there must be an actual dispute or a difference of opinion.
-Discussion of otherwise discoverable evidence at a settlement conference is not automatically protected by Rule 408. [^23] [^24] [^25] [^26]
+Evidence of compromise offers or negotiations about a claim are **not admissible** to prove or disprove the validity or amount of a disputed claim or to impeach by a prior inconsistent statement or contradiction. **Rule 408** promotes the socially valuable activity of settling disputes by protecting conduct or statements made in compromise negotiations and encouraging free and full discussion of ways to settle a dispute.
+Litigation does not need to have started but there must be an actual dispute or  difference of opinion.
+Factors to determine whether a statement occurred during compromise negotiations include whether an offer was unilateral or bilateral, concrete or vague, in response to another offer, litigation threatened, and if legal terminology was used. [^23] [^24] [^25] [^26]

 *Party seeking to exclude would argue that this rule specifically protects statements made in negotiations for the purpose of settling disputes and must be applied only for that, or the policy reason of promoting socially valuable negotiations would be diluted.
 Party seeking to admit would argue that evidence shows bias and bias always non-collateral.*